nebaughman/Katapult/README.md

 - **Templating:** Javalin supports template engines for server-rendered HTML.
 An example [Mustache](https://mustache.github.io/) Katapult module is provided.

 - **External Data:** The example server stores external data in a data directory.
 This includes SQLite database, session files, SSL certificate files, etc. Refer to the command-line options for the example server.

+#### Now with Guice

+> Notice: This is not yet fully stable.

+Dependencies are resolved and injected by Google Guice.

+Katapult endpoints can be handled in three ways:

+- Provide the KClass of a class, which has exactly one function annotated with `@EndpointHandler`.
+In this case, the class will be resolved by Guice.
+Be sure to add a Guice `@Inject` annotation to the class's constructor, if needed (refer to Guice instructions).
+The `@EndpointHandler` function will have its parameters injected by Katapult.
+The Javalin `Context` can be requested.
+As a convenience, one parameter may be annotated with `@Body`, which will be extracted from the context body (using `Context.getBodyAsClass(..)`).
+Other parameters must be able to be resolved by Guice.

+- Provide a KClass plus a specific KFunction of that class.
+Same as above, but the `@EndpointHandler` annotation is not needed; the function will be invoked on the resolved instance.

+- Provide a KFunction to a non-instance function.
+Katapult will invoke the function.

+> // TODO: More combinations?

 ### Vue App